 WHB #49: Wild Mushrooms on Toast

 Mushrooms again?
 Well, it is that season.
-This weekend me and my wife went to the local forest, and came back (again) reasonably unsuccessful, this time with 3 medium sized ceps.
+This weekend my Wife and I went to the local forest and came back (again) reasonably unsuccessful, this time with 3 medium sized ceps.
 It’s not enough for much of a dinner, but Mushroom on Toast (fried in garlic butter) just about fits the bill.

 Sticky Bun Mushroom